gsecot/bee-spa-plugin/README.md

 ## How to start

 1. yarn install
+2. yarn server (to start auth server on port :5000)
-2. yarn start (for dev mode)
+3. yarn start (for react dev mode on port :8080)
-3. yarn build (to build static production files)
+4. yarn build (to build react static production files - server still required on port :5000)